 Here, we’ve done the homework for you and compiled a list of the best of cold press juicers, including options for those who want to prioritize storage space, price, or noise level.

 The Hurom Elite Slow Juicer (model HH-SBB11) has been recently redesigned with good looks, convenience, and efficiency in mind, making it worthy of our top pick.
 The juicer is vertically designed, and the overall appearance is sleek, modern, and more compact than competitors.
 It runs on Hurom’s patented Slow Squeeze Technology at an ultra-low speed of 43 RPMs.
-Reviewers who own this model praise it for being whisper quiet while producing high juice yields and exceptionally dry pulp.
+Buyers praise it for being whisper quiet while producing high juice yields and exceptionally dry pulp.

 If you’ve used juicers that continuously release juice while juicing, you know you often have to give the liquid a stir to blend ingredients before enjoying.
 Not the case with the Hurom.
 We love this model because it offers the ability to make a larger quantity of pre-mixed juice before pouring into a cup or pitcher from the locking pour spout.